SharePoint/sp-dev-docs/docs/spfx/web-parts/add-jqueryui-accordion-to-web-part.md

 myjQuery(this.domElement).children('.accordion').accordion(accordionOptions);
 ```

-As you can see, we use the variable `myjQuery` we used to import `jquery` module earlier.
-We then initialize the accordion.
+As you can see, you use the variable `myjQuery` that you used to import the `jquery` module.
+You then initialize the accordion.

-Here is the complete `render` method class looks like after changes above:
+The complete `render` method class looks like this:

 ```ts
 public render(): void {